Thrombopoietin: Function and regulation

 Thrombopoietin regulates the differentiation of megakaryocytes and platelets, but studies on the removal of the thrombopoietin receptor show that its effects on hematopoiesis are more versatile.

 Its negative feedback is different from that of most hormones in endocrinology: The effector regulates the hormone directly.
 Thrombopoietin is bound to the surface of platelets and megakaryocytes by the mpl receptor (CD 110).
 Inside the platelets it gets destroyed, while inside the megakaryocytes it gives the signal of their maturation and consecutively more platelet production.
 The bounding of the hormone at these cells thereby reduces further megakaryocyte exposure to the hormone.
 Therefore, the rising and dropping platelet and megakaryocyte concentrations regulate the thrombopoietin levels.
 Low platelets and megakaryocytes lead a higher degree of thrombopoietin exposure to the undifferentiated bone marrow cells, leading to differentiation into megakaryocytes and further maturation of these cells.
 On the other hand, high platelet and megakaryocyte concentrations lead to more thrombopoetin destruction and thus less availability of thrombopoietin to bone marrow.

 TPO, like EPO, plays a role in brain development.
 It promotes apoptosis of newly generated neurons, an effect counteracted by EPO and neurotrophins.

 Therapeutic use

 Despite numerous trials, thrombopoietin has not been found to be useful therapeutically.
 Theoretical uses include the procurement of platelets for donation, and recovery of platelet counts after myelosuppressive chemotherapy.

 Trials of a modified recombinant form, megakaryocyte growth and differentiation factor (MGDF), were stopped when healthy volunteers developed autoantibodies to endogenous thrombopoietin and then developed thrombocytopenia.
-Romiplostim and Eltrombopag, structurally different compounds that stimulate the same pathway, are used instead.
+Romiplostim and Eltrombopag, compounds that are structurally different to thrombopoietin but stimulate the same pathway by binding to and activating the thrombopoietin receptor, are used instead.

 A quadrivalent peptide analogue is being investigated, as well as several small-molecule agents, and several non-peptide ligands of c-Mpl, which act as thrombopoietin analogues.